hredhayxz/flutter_news_reader/README.md

 - `hive: ^2.2.3 & hive_flutter: ^1.1.0`: As a local database for store news.
 - `connectivity_plus: ^4.0.2`: Use this for checking network connectivity.
 - `flutter_launcher_icons: ^0.13.1`: Simplify the generation of launcher icons on various platforms.

+## Challange I Faced
+- The first time I used `Hive`, it was complicated for me.
+I overcame this challenge by reading the documentation and having discussions with my close mates.
+- When I used `Riverpod` for the first time, it was also complicated for me.
+I overcame this challenge by reading the documentation, watching YouTube videos, and having discussions with my close mates.

 ## Project Directory Structure